 How to use Proxies in Premiere Pro: An Illustrated Guide

-Proxy files make it possible to edit high-resolution video files on older and slower computers which don’t have the processing power to handle, e.g., 1080p or 4K footage with a lot of effects.
+Proxies (or proxy files) are lower-resolution substitutes for your original high-resolution files.
+Proxy files make it possible to edit high-resolution video files on older and slower computers, which don’t have the processing power to handle, e.g., 4K or 6K footage with many effects.

-However, if you forget it during import or you want to create proxies for some of your footage, you can do it later too.
+The easiest way is to create the proxy files as you import your files.
+However, if you forget to do so during import or want to create proxies for some of your footage, you can do it later.

 Creating proxies during file import (ingest)